mankmana/DataScience-Assignments/Assignment1/Part1/README.md

 Passengers who survived had paid a much higher average fare.

 This suggests that higher fare was associated with a better chance of survival.
 However, fare is also closely related to passenger class, so this result may partly reflect the higher survival rate already observed among First Class passengers.

+## Feature Preparation

+Before building the machine learning model, the dataset needs to be converted into a form the model can understand.

+A list called `features` is used to select only the useful columns for prediction:

+- `Pclass`
+- `Sex`
+- `Age`
+- `SibSp`
+- `Parch`
+- `Fare`
+- `Embarked`

+Columns such as `PassengerId`, `Name`, and `Ticket` are not used in this basic model because they are either identifiers or contain values that are too unique to be useful directly.

+The selected input columns are stored in `X`, while the value we want to predict, `Survived`, is stored in `y`.

+The columns `Sex` and `Embarked` contain text categories, so they need to be converted into numerical form.

+For this, Pandas provides the `get_dummies()` function.

+`pd.get_dummies()` converts categorical values into separate 0/1 columns so that a machine learning model can use them.

+For example, instead of storing `male` and `female` as text, the data can be represented using a numeric column containing 0 and 1.

+The option `drop_first=True` removes one category because it can already be inferred from the remaining columns.
+This avoids adding unnecessary duplicate information.